MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 >[!NOTE]
 > This method of securing lists would be deprecated soon.
 Therefore, it shouldn't be used.
 Use proper [table permissions](entity-permissions-studio.md), and web role setup to provide access to users for any data instead.
 More information: [Table permission changes for forms and lists on new portals](../important-changes-deprecations.md#table-permission-changes-for-forms-and-lists-on-new-portals)

-To secure a list, you must configure Table Permissions for the table for which records are being displayed and also set the **Enable Table Permissions** Boolean value on the list record to true.
+To secure a list, you must configure Table Permissions for the table for which records are being displayed and also select the checkbox for **Enable Table Permissions** setting.
+If you don't, you'll see the following warning:

+"Table permissions should be enabled for this record or anyone on the internet can view the data.".

 The act of securing a list will ensure that for any user who accesses the page, only records that they have been given permission to are shown.
 This is achieved by an additional filter being added to the model-driven app views that are being surfaced via the list.
 This filter will filter only for records that are accessible to the user, via **Read** permission.